As an English major or minor, you have many unique opportunities available to you.

 - A series of co-hosted events on campus each year

-- Class visits to RIPR's facilities and observe its operations.
+- Class visits to TPR's facilities and observe its operations.

-For more information about the RIPR journalism alliance please contact Professor Caitlin Amaral.
+For more information about the TPR journalism alliance please contact Professor Caitlin Amaral.